martinkrakowski/shell-scripts/README.md

 # shell-scripts
-Collection of shell scripts for development testing
+Collection of shell scripts for development testing, use for good! :)